National Residue Survey 2020–21 Cattle

-Analytical screens covering pesticides, veterinary medicines and environmental contaminants are developed in consultation with the industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.
+Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-Cattle samples are screened for a range of chemicals, as shown in Table 1.
+Cattle samples are screened for a range of pesticides, veterinary medicines and environmental contaminants, as shown in Table 1.

-|Veterinary drugs/pesticides||Anthelmintics (including macrocyclic lactones, salicylanilides and benzimidazoles)|
+|Veterinary medicines and pesticides||Anthelmintics||includes macrocyclic lactones, salicylanilides and benzimidazoles|

-|Antimicrobials||includes aminoglycosides, anticoccidials, beta lactams, quinolones, macrolides, nitrofurans, phenicols, sulfonamides and tetracyclines)|
+|Antimicrobials||includes aminoglycosides, anticoccidials, beta lactams, quinolones, macrolides, nitrofurans, phenicols, sulfonamides and tetracyclines|

-|Hormones||includes stilbenes, corticosteroids, resorcylic acid lactones and androgenic steroids)|
+|Hormones||includes stilbenes, corticosteroids, resorcylic acid lactones and androgenic steroids|

-|Other medicines||includes beta-agonists and non-steroidal anti-inflammatory drugs)|
+|Other medicines||includes beta-agonists and non-steroidal anti-inflammatory drugs|

-|Environmental contaminants||Organochlorines||aldrin, chlordane, dieldrin, DDT, endrin, HCB, HCH, heptachlor, lindane, mirex, PCBs and pentachlorobenzene)|
+|Environmental contaminants||Organochlorines||aldrin, chlordane, dieldrin, DDT, endrin, HCB, HCH, heptachlor, lindane, mirex, PCBs and pentachlorobenzene|

-|Metals||antimony, arsenic, cadmium, lead and mercury)|
+|Metals||antimony, arsenic, cadmium, lead and mercury|

-|Years||Compliance rates (%)|
+|Years||Samples collected||Compliance rates (%)|

-Laboratory Selection and Performance
+Laboratory selection and performance

 The NRS contracts laboratories to analyse animal and plant product samples for pesticide/veterinary medicine residues and environmental contaminants.

 Laboratories are selected through the Australian Government tendering process on the basis of their proficiency and value for money.
 Laboratories must be accredited to international standard ISO/IEC 17025 at commencement of testing.

 International export markets

-The NRS maintains a database of maximum residue limits (MRLs) established for Australia and major export markets for industries supported by the NRS.
-All analysis results are checked for compliance against Australian standards and relevant international MRLs.
+The NRS maintains information on maximum residue limits (MRLs) that apply for Australia and major export markets for industries supported by the NRS.
+All analysis results are checked for compliance with Australian standards and relevant international MRLs.